acharraggi/Pushbot/README.md

  The following programs are on the Pushbot.
 Click on the program names below to see the downloaded PNG image of the program.

+- [SensorIMUOrthogonal_Blocks](Images/SensorIMUOrthogonal_Blocks.png) - this is a Blocks copy of the [SensorIMUOrthogonal.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/SensorIMUOrthogonal.java) sample program.
+The program makes use of the Rev Control Hub IMU and shows orientation and and angular velocities on the driver station.
+See also the tutorial webpage on the [SensorIMUOrthogonal_Blocks program](https://firstroboticsbc.org/ftc/ftc-team-resources/SensorIMUOrthogonal_Blocks/).

 - [RobotAutoDriveByGyro_Blocks](Images/RobotAutoDriveByGyro_Blocks.png) - this is a Blocks copy of the [RobotAutoDriveByGyro_Linear.java](https://github.com/FIRST-Tech-Challenge/FtcRobotController/blob/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/RobotAutoDriveByGyro_Linear.java) sample program.
 It makes use of motor encoders and the Rev Control Hub IMU for more accurate driving and turning.
 See the robot driving using the [RobotAutoDriveByGyro_Blocks program on YouTube](https://youtu.be/8sitKrHBNyY).
 See also the tutorial webpage on the [RobotAutoDriveByGyro_Blocks program](https://firstroboticsbc.org/ftc/ftc-team-resources/RobotAutoDriveByGyro_Blocks/). <br/> &nbsp;

 - [RobotAutoDriveByGyro_Demo](Images/RobotAutoDriveByGyro_Demo.png) - this is a copy of the RobotAutoDriveByGyro_Blocks program that uses the same driving functions to move the robot around the Centerstage field.
 See the robot using the [RobotAutoDriveByGyro_Demo program on YouTube.](https://youtu.be/-TFp3KY9alM)